Serving Clients Throughout Upstate New York with Multiple Convenient Locations

 If you are trying to obtain damages for medical malpractice, it is wise to retain an experienced Syracuse medical malpractice attorney.
 There are complex rules related to expert testimony in medical malpractice lawsuits.
 Often the issues are technical and difficult to understand.
 Medical malpractice lawyers have experience considering these issues.
 They can figure out technical problems like how to cross-examine and attack the health care provider’s expert witness who claims you shouldn’t recover damages.

-Who can I sue for Medical Malpractice?
+Who Can I Sue for Medical Malpractice?

 You can sue for medical malpractice if you or a loved one were a patient harmed by a doctor who failed to competently perform medical duties.
 The parties you may be able to sue include any health care providers who provided you with care, or with whom a doctor-patient relationship arose.
 It may also be possible to recover damages from parties including a pharmacist, a laboratory, nurses, or a hospital.